Nemocas/AbstractAlgebra.jl/docs/src/quotient_module.md

 (1//1, 2//1)

 julia> N, f = sub(V, [m])
-(Subspace over Rationals with 1 generator and no relations, Module homomorphism with
-Domain: Subspace over Rationals with 1 generator and no relations
-Codomain: Vector space of dimension 2 over Rationals)
+(Subspace over Rationals with 1 generator and no relations, Hom: Subspace over Rationals with 1 generator and no relations -> Vector space of dimension 2 over Rationals)

 julia> Q, g = quo(V, N)
 (Quotient space over:
-Rationals with 1 generator and no relations, Module homomorphism with
-Domain: Vector space of dimension 2 over Rationals
-Codomain: Quotient space over:
+Rationals with 1 generator and no relations, Hom: Vector space of dimension 2 over Rationals -> Quotient space over:
 Rationals with 1 generator and no relations)

 ```